Drop the Selling Pressure

-You must be humble and gracious.
-Engage as a capable helper.
-Be an active listener.
-To help, you must understand the client’s scenario.
+You must be humble and gracious, engaging as a capable resource and a curious learner.
+To motivate, you must understand the client’s scenario.
 Only when the prospect feels heard will they listen.
-The meeting is not a contest or show-and-tell.
-Your goal is to learn and understand the type of help wanted.
+The meeting is not a show-and-tell or a set of tailored arguments.
+You must uncover what they want and then show your understanding of it and why it matters.

 Lead a two-way conversation.

-Cover the reason behind your startup and the strength of your conviction.
+Share the reason behind your company and the strength of your conviction.
+Feature what their success means for you.
 Collect their feelings.
 When your purpose does not resonate, ask why.
 Provide clarity, not education.

 Hear the prospect, then they'll listen.